ronit-007/Skimlit/README.md

 ## Getting Data ready
 ### Preprocessing data

-- To make sure the readability if the dataset I preferred to make the data look like this
+- To make sure the readability of the dataset I preferred to make the data look like this

     ```
      [{'line_number': 0,